During cold weather, it’s important to keep yourself and the people around you – warm, safe and well.

 - Road gritting – Check for updates on where and when gritters are out in Telford & Wrekin.

-- Get Ready for Winter – Met Office advice and information of the dangers posed by winter weather.
+- Get Ready for Winter – Information on the dangers of winter weather from the Met Office.
 Get tips and advice on how to minimise its impact.

 - Norovirus – Everything you need to know on how to treat, spot the signs, and limit the spread of Norovirus.